arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 You can use the Nicla Voice and the [Machine Learning Tools](https://cloud.arduino.cc/machine-learning-tools/) of the Arduino Cloud to create your own audio analysis Machine Learning models.
 Check out this [tutorial](https://docs.arduino.cc/tutorials/nicla-voice/getting-started-ml) and start with Machine Learning with the Nicla Voice.

+You can learn more about the Nicla Voice integration with Edge Impulse [here](https://docs.edgeimpulse.com/docs/edge-ai-hardware/mcu-+-ai-accelerators/arduino-nicla-voice).

 ### IMU

 The Nicla Voice features an advanced IMU and a magnetometer, which allows the board to sense motion, orientation, and magnetic fields.
 The IMU on the Nicla Voice board is the BMI270 from Bosch®.
 It consists of a 3-axis accelerometer and a 3-axis gyroscope.
 They can provide information about the board's motion, orientation, and rotation in a 3D space.
 The BMI270 is designed for wearables and offers low power consumption and high performance, making it suitable for various applications, such as gesture recognition, motion tracking, or stabilization.